BoevaLab/UniversalEPI/README.md

      - predictions (log Hi-C between peaks 1 and 2)
      - variance (aleatoric uncertainty associated with the prediction)
      - targets (log Hi-C)
-  - [Plotting scripts](https://github.com/BoevaLab/UniversalEPI/tree/main/plotting_scripts) can then be used to generate evaluation plots
+  - `./Stage2/plot_scatter.ipynb` can then be used to generate evaluation plots.